 Student Housing Types in Bologna

 A deposit is usually one month rent and an one month upfront.
 A reference will usually be in a form of payslips or a guarantor form.
 All property types consist of a private bedroom and communal kitchen and bathroom area.

 A shared house may have a communal living area and outdoor space.
 Prices are usually relative to room size and the house.Your own student apartment is great if you prefer your own space and privacy.
 Although these luxuries come at a cost as a private student flat/apartment is the most expensive accommodation choice.
-An option would be moving in with fellow students or friends to minimise the cost.
-Student private accommodation varies in size, from one bedrooms to luxurious double bed houses.
+An option would be moving in with fellow students or friends to minimize the cost.
+Student private accommodation can vary from one bedrooms to luxurious double bed houses.
 Student residence halls run by the university will typically be home to only fellow university students.
 Private halls incompass students from alternative universities also.

 Universities in Bologna

 Finding an area you want to live in that is close proximity to your lectures is important.
 Figuring out which campus you belong to and your classroom’s location is helpful.
 Being close to local basic amenities is useful too, i.e supermarkets.
 Furthermore it should also be an area that interests you.For example, if you want a more authentic Italian experience, look at Bolognina.
 This neighbourhood is located just north of Bologna Centrale Station.
 In English it translates to ‘little Bologna’.
 This district is a nestled away from most of the tourist attention from the centre.
 It is a pretty neighbourhood and there are some nice markets too.
 The street ‘Via Alban’, sells good produce and vegetables at a bargain price.
 Bolognina is known to be very community related with traditional Italian values.
 The community holds meetings in the old market halls.

 University of Bologna

 The University of Bologna was founded in 1088 and is therefore the world’s oldest university.
 On the universities 900th birthday, it was fully recognised as the ‘alma mater’ (mother) of universities.
 There are in total five campuses and one is in Buenos Aires, Argentina.
 Bologna’s campuses are named: Ravenna, Forlì, Cesena and Rimini.
 The University, located in the San Vitale district, is on the famous road named Via Zamboni.
 The historical road runs from the centre of Bologna.
 There are many architectural, important buildings along the street.
 The road leads all the way to the old city wall boundary.
 All the way to the old entrance gate ‘Porta San Donato’.

 Transit stop Porta San Donato and Bus stop Teatro Comunale